Motional decoherence in ultracold Rydberg atom quantum simulators of spin models: Results: Quench and ramp dynamics

 \subsubsection{Short-time Quench}

-Figures~\ref{fig:quench}(a) and (b) show that the effect of motion is small but observable for the short-time quench ($\Omega t=0.5$) dynamics.
+Figures~\ref{fig:quench}(a) and (b) show that the effect of motion is small but observable for the short-time quench ($\Omega t=0.5\pi$) dynamics.
 In these calculations, we use the Rabi frequency ($\Omega=2\pi\times 4.1$MHz) and duration ($t=61$ns) from the experiments in Ref.~\cite{guardado2018probing}.
-We compare three versions of the spin model: (\textit{i}) the ideal Ising model with all spins sitting at the center of individual lattice sites; (\textit{ii}) the frozen model, where each atom has a finite distribution of locations initially, but does not move during the spin dynamics; (\textit{iii}) the full motion model, where each atom has both an initial distribution of locations and momenta, and it is allowed to move according to interactions with other atoms and the lattice.
+We compare three versions of the spin model: (\textit{i}) the ideal Ising model with all spins sitting at the center of individual lattice sites; (\textit{ii}) the frozen model, where each atom has a finite-width distribution of locations initially, according to Eq.~\eqref{eq:thermal_initial}, but does not move during the spin dynamics; (\textit{iii}) the full motion model, where each atom has both an initial distribution of locations and momenta, and it is allowed to move according to interactions with other atoms and the optical potential.

 Figures~\ref{fig:quench}(a) and (b) shows that the motion modifies the correlations even on these short timescales, as seen by comparing the ideal Ising and the full motion model.
 However, for this timescale, the dominant contribution comes from initial spread of atom positions rather than atom motion during the quench, evidenced by the close agreement between the full-motion and frozen-motion results.